QuentinRa/blog.quentinra.dev/tools/git/index.md

 "
 ```

-**README.md**: put a README in all of your projects, that the start of a great adventure.
+**README.md**: put a README in all of your projects, that is the start of a great adventure.

 **LICENSE**: you may also put a LICENSE even if you don't want to put restrictions on your code, to protect yourself from complaints (MIT LICENSE is good for that, or The Unlicense).
 You should [pick your license here](https://choosealicense.com/).